metaflow-ai/hive/README.md

 # Hive

-Hi(ve)!
+Hi(ve)! :honeybee:

-This repo is the result of some work done in the Startup Weekend AI in Paris.
+This repo is the result of some work done in the Startup Weekend AI in Paris. :neckbeard:

 It contains two models:
 - The first one is a very simple model based on CNN up-to-date best practice, reaching 98% percent accuracy